telerik/maui-docs/controls/barcode/barcode-overview.md

 slug: barcode-overview
 ---

-# Telerik UI for .NET MAUI Barcode Overview
+# Overview

-The **Telerik UI for .NET MAUI Barcode** control enables you to create and show barcodes.
+**Telerik UI for .NET MAUI Barcode** control enables you to create and show barcodes.
 You can generate and visualize barcodes in a machine-readable format through the Barcode control by providing numeric or character data.

 ![RadBarcode Overview](images/barcode_overview.png)